 - ✔ 1 3D printer

 - ✔ 10 Unity workstations

-The computer labs are available for all majors to use outside class time.
+The computer labs are available for students outside class time.

 See the areas of study for more information

 Three computer labs accommodate all Art classes.
 The studios are equipped with 20 Mac computers, 60" Displays, tablets, and scanners.
 Software includes the entire Adobe Creative Cloud, Maya, Z-Brush, Unity, and Painter among other.

 Classes: Graphic Design, Web Design, Digital Photography, and Introduction to Computer Art.